 In May 2017 it was announced that Silkeborg Ry Golf Club will host the European Tour's 2018 Made in Denmark tournament, which will move south to Thomas Bjørn's course in the heart of Jutland from Himmerland Golf & Spa Resort.
-Poignantly, this will be the last counting competition for the 2018 Ryder Cup, so Captain Bjørn will be watching his home town event with interest.
+Significantly, this was the last counting competition for the 2018 Ryder Cup, so Captain Bjørn was able to watch his home town event with even greater interest.

 If you are of the opinion that all 6-ball rated courses on Top100GolfCourses must be trimmed with a nail scissor then you'll be disappointed by Silkeborg Syd & Vest.
 There's no scenic entrance, no over the top clubhouse or practice facilities.
 If you like a fair, fun and naturally beautiful golfcourse, then I can't think of a better experience in Denmark.

 Could go on a long rant about Thomas Bjørn, the Højgaard brothers, European Tour visit, the course being fairly wide despite being locateed in a forrest, that the tall old trees frame each hole or the trees will penalize you, but allow you to locate your ball.
 I won't.
 Going to keep it very lean here.

 Nothing fancy pansy, simply a down to earth, beautiful, fair course.
 Pretty much played as bad as I can, the three times I've visited.
 Can't wait to get back there anyway.
 Silkeborg Syd & Vest is a good day.